Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 ## Features

-A fixed top navbar ensures customers can naviage to all sections regardless of which one they are currently in.
+A fixed top navbar ensures customers can navigate to all sections regardless of which one they are currently in.
 The callout is linked to the print section to go straight to the products advertised.
 A one page site with various sections reduces loading times and allows for a speedier naviagation, which in turn gives the customer a better site experience.

 ### Features Left to Implement

-- Newsletter sign up - Users can keep up to date on any changes to service, new print additions and discount codes
+- Newsletter sign up - Users can keep up to date with any changes to service, new print additions and discount codes
 - Login - To allow returning customers to purchase through their own account with saved information to streamline the process and cut down on time